SFPC/detroit/mission-principles.md

 Approaches:

 - Sourcing: Research, prototype and testing of potential hardware.
 Purchase tools necessary for the session.
 - Set up Raspberry Pi for all classes.
 In our case, it took 6 days of two teachers work.
+Work in progress [software documentation](https://github.com/SFPC/detroit/blob/master/pi-setup.md) of set up.
-- Make public documentation with the list of tools and set up for future organizers.
+- Make public [hardware documentation](https://github.com/SFPC/detroit/blob/master/tools.md) with the list of tools and set up for future organizers.
 Read the set up guide for reference.
 - Share class notes, slides and reading with acknowledgement to the original authors and publishers.
 Make digital and physical copies for students.
 - Provide opportunities for participants to build connections from our program
 - Finding a space that we feel ownership of.
 Finding a host, Talking Dolls, who is responsive and present like a partner and not a landlord.
 This reverberated down through the students as well making them feel comfortable.